Oksana Kalashnikova: 2016: Indian Wells semifinalist, top 50

 She made the third round at the Australian Open for the first time at this major.

 She reached her first semifinal at a Premier-level in Indian Wells, partnering Sara Errani.

 On 13 June 2016, she reached a career-high doubles ranking of No. 43.

-2023: Wimbledon quarterfinalist and Elite Trophy participant
+2023: Wimbledon quarterfinalist, Elite Trophy

 At the Australian Open, Kalashnikova reached the third round for the second time at this major, partnering Alycia Parks but lost in straight sets to top seeds and eventual champions Czech duo Kateřina Siniaková and Barbora Krejčíková.

 Partnering Iryna Shymanovich, she reached her first major quarterfinal at Wimbledon, where they lost to 16th seeds Zhang Shuai and Caroline Dolehide in straight sets, in one hour.

 Alongside Nao Hibino, Kalashnikova won the doubles title at the Prague Open with a win over Quinn Gleason and Elixane Lechemia in the final.

 She was selected to play in the 2023 WTA Elite Trophy with Yana Sizikova with whom she had also partnered earlier for the WTA 1000 tournaments during the clay court season.
 They lost to the eventual champions Beatriz Haddad Maia and Veronika Kudermetova.